 Conscious sedation is a type of sedation used to help patients feel relaxed enough to get through a minor procedure, like a biopsy.
 It can also be used for somewhat lengthy imaging studies, like MRIs.
 The sedation is light enough that a patient can follow commands and answer questions even though they might not remember it.
 It is also light enough that the patient can protect their own airway.

-- Q What are the risks and side effects of an epidural?
+- Q What are the advantages of conscious sedation?

 - Q What questions should I ask before I receive conscious sedation?